Deformed cluster maps of type $A_{2N}$: Integrable deformations of cluster maps

-The deformed map $\tilde{\varphi}_{A_{6}}$ is a Liouville integrable symplectic map, however, it is no longer a cluster map as the generated variables stop being Laurent polynomial after some iterations.
-Therefore once again, we look to lift the deformed map to a higher dimensional space by Laurentification.
-Following the same process as in the previous examples, we study the singularity structures of the deformed map $\tilde{\varphi}_{A_{6}}$ by observing the $p$-adic properties of iterates defined over $\mathbb{Q}$.
+The deformed map $\tilde{\varphi}_{A_{6}}$ is a Liouville integrable symplectic map, but it cannot be a cluster map because the generated variables stop being Laurent polynomials after some iterations.
+Therefore, once again, we look to lift the deformed map to a higher dimensional space by Laurentification.
+Following the same process as in the previous examples, we study the singularity structures of the deformed map $\tilde{\varphi}_{A_{6}}$ by observing the $p$-adic properties of orbits defined over $\mathbb{Q}$ (see Remark \ref{padic}).
 Then we observe the following singularity patterns: